locoframework/loco-rails/README.md

 Arguments:

 1. a resource that emits an event
-2. a name of an event that occurred (Symbol / String).
+2. a name of an event that occurred (Symbol/String).
 Default values are:
 	* **:created** - when created\_at == updated\_at
 	* **:updated** - when updated\_at > created\_at
 3. a hash with relevant keys:
-	* **:for** - signal's recipients.
+	* **:for** - message's recipients.
 It can be a single object or an array of objects.
 Instances of models, their classes and strings are accepted.
-If a recipient is a class, then given signal is addressed to all instances of this class that are currently signed in.
+If a recipient is a class, then given notification is addressed to all instances of this class that are currently signed in.
 If a receiver is a string (token), then clients who have subscribed to this token on the front-end side, will receive notifications.
 They can do this by invoking this code: `Env.loco.getWire().setToken("<token>");`
 	* **:data** - additional data, serialized to JSON, that are transmitted along with the notification

-⚠️ If you are wondering how to receive those signals on the front-end side, look at the [proper section](https://github.com/locoframework/loco-js#-connectivity) of Loco-JS [README](https://github.com/locoframework/loco-js).
+⚠️ If you are wondering how to receive those notifications on the front-end side, look at the [proper section](https://github.com/locoframework/loco-js#-connectivity) of Loco-JS [README](https://github.com/locoframework/loco-js).

 #### Garbage collection